34 Antiques Are Not Worth A Penny Nowadays, For Real

 Set the table with history using antique silverware, once the pride of elegant dinners.
 However, changing tastes and modern alternatives have left these pieces less sought after.

+Collectors now seek more unique or pristine items, leaving much antique silverware to be more decorative than practical.
 While their craftsmanship is still respected, their market value has declined.
 Antique silverware serves as a reminder of a time when dining was an art, now more often admired for their design than their price tag.

 30. Antique Rugs